12SohailBlockchain/Whitelist-Token-Contract-1/README.md

 Whitelist Token Contract
 About This Repository
-This repository was built by Sohail Ahmed, a Senior Blockchain Developer.
-It showcases a Solana program implemented using Rust, the Solana CLI, and the Anchor framework.
+This repository, created by Sohail Ahmed, a Senior Blockchain Developer, demonstrates a Solana program written in Rust using the Anchor framework and Solana CLI.
+It implements a whitelist token contract along with comprehensive test scripts.

 Repository Structure
-.Program Code:
+Program Code:
-The main program logic for the whitelist token contract is located in the src folder, specifically in the lib.rs file.
+The main logic for the whitelist token contract is located in the src folder, specifically in the lib.rs file.

-.Test Scripts:
+Test Scripts:
-The repository includes test scripts to verify the contract's functionality.
-These tests are written using Solana devnet and the Anchor testing tools.
+Test scripts are included to validate the contract's functionality.
+These tests use Solana's devnet and Anchor's testing framework.

 Key Features
-.Whitelist token implementation
+Whitelist token implementation.
-.Comprehensive test coverage to ensure contract functionality.
+Comprehensive test coverage to ensure robust contract functionality.

 Getting Started
-1:Clone the repository:
+Clone the Repository

-2:git clone <repository-url>
+git clone <repository-url>
+cd <repository-name>
-Install the required dependencies:
+Install Dependencies
+Ensure you have Anchor and Solana CLI installed.
+If not, install them using:

-3:anchor install
+anchor install
+Build the Program
-Build the program:
+Compile the program:

-4:anchor build
+anchor build
+Deploy the Program
 Deploy the program to the local Solana validator or devnet:

-5:anchor deploy
+anchor deploy
-Run the tests:
+Run the Tests
+Verify the program functionality using the included test scripts:

+anchor test

 Contributing
-Feel free to open issues or submit pull requests to improve the functionality or documentation.
+Contributions are welcome!
+Feel free to open issues or submit pull requests to improve functionality or documentation.

 Author
 Sohail Ahmed
 Senior Blockchain Developer
+Connect on LinkedIn or GitHub.